 You need to let your company know what types of rewards are acceptable, as long as your performance warrants.
 If the company can find no way to reward you for excellent work, you should look to move on.
 Employees who seek excellence will almost always be in demand.
 Mediocre employees, on the other hand, are more susceptible to market forces.

 2. Do I have good relationships with co-workers and managers?

 Mutual respect is an important aspect of a fulfilling lifetime experience.
-You may spend eight hours a day or more with people you work with.
-If you don’t believe them to be good people or if they don’t believe you to be worthy of respect, the time you spend working with your colleagues and managers will be unfulfilling.
+You may spend eight plus hours a day with the colleagues and managers in your workplace.
+If you don’t believe them to be good people or if they don’t believe you to be worthy of respect, the time you spend working with them will be unfulfilling.

 You can’t expect that everyone in your office will be your friend, but you can expect an environment in which there isn’t a pervasive sense of negativity.

 3. Is there enough variety in my day?